Dishwasher Drain Smells Bad? How to Fix It (2026)

 Three places harbor mold that the wash cycle never reaches:

 Door gasket.
 The rubber seal around the door has folds and crevices where food particles and grease collect.
-Water from the wash cycle does not reach these folds.
+Water from the wash cycle doesn’t reach these folds.
 Pull them back and you will likely find black or brown residue.

 Interior walls and ceiling.
 Soap scum mixed with grease builds up as a thin film over months.
 Hot cycles keep it in check, but if you mostly run eco or quick cycles, the lower temperatures let bacteria thrive.

 Closed door habit.
 Keeping the dishwasher door shut between uses traps warm, humid air.
-That is the ideal environment for mold.
+That’s the ideal environment for mold.
 Cracking the door open a few inches after each cycle lets moisture escape.

 Cutaway diagram showing dishwasher filter assembly location